All Episodes

 They probably would have let him keep some of his media legacy.

-They would have maybe said, like, ah, you know, that was a bad chapter, but we love the Donald.
+They would have maybe said like, ah, you know, that was a bad chapter, but we love the Donald.

-That easily could have been like a deal that could have been made were he to just drop out of this and allow for Republican politics to heal to it's like Mitt Romney state.
+That easily could have been like a deal that could have been made were he to just drop out of this and allow for Republican politics to heal to its like Mitt Romney state.

 But he never did that and he never gave up.

-So again, you can criticize him all you want, but the second you start taking that in a direction where it's like, well, actually, maybe he's just a sellout, maybe he doesn't have integrity, maybe he sold us out.
+So again, you can criticize him all you want, but the second you start taking that in a direction where it's like, well, actually, maybe he's just a sellout.

 Like that, that's against the rules.

-Like, you sorry, you can't do that if you want to have a seat at the table, in my opinion.
+Like, sorry, you can't do that if you want to have a seat at the table, in my opinion.

-Like we're supposed to maintain a certain level of good faith.
+Like, we're supposed to maintain a certain level of good faith.

 That is what we do.